w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 ## Staking Mechanics

 Avalanche uses a Delegated Proof-of-Stake mechanism without any slashing.
 The barrier to entry for staking as a full node validator is 2500 AVAX, and 25 AVAX to become a delegator.
 With a minimum stake period being two weeks and a maximum period being a year, for both validators and delegators.
+It is not clear from the Avalanche documentation what happens after a year, it is likely that validators will have to re-stake and start a new period.
 Validators acquire points for uptime and correctness of their work, and the remuneration of rewards depends on that.

-In Polkadot the minimum
+In Polkadot the minimum stake for needed to be a validator is variable, same for being a nominator even though it takes 10 DOT to setup a stash and controller account to start nominating.
+The true minimum need to be competitive enough to be included in the active set for validators, or successfully being chosen as a nominator depends on the minimum staked amounts on the network at a given time.
+Read more about this in the [staking page](learn-staking).

 <!-- Staking points and how they are occurred is not clear in the documentation -->